qiwu57kevin/EmbodiedAI-Gesture/Docs/Training.md

 ![Tensorboard](Images/tensorboard.png)

-Select the name of your training session, and you will be able to see our 3 metrics under the `Metrics` section.
+Select the name of your training session, and you will be able to see 3 metrics under the `Metrics` section.
+The other metrics regarding the number of stops are under the `Stops` section.
 For explanation about other statistics, please refer to this [webpage](https://github.com/Unity-Technologies/ml-agents/blob/release_6_docs/docs/Using-Tensorboard.md).